rhertogh/yii2-security.txt/UPGRADE.md

 it is not possible or very complicated to avoid it and still create a good solution to a problem.

-The Yii2SecurityTxt project follows [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html)
+The Yii2SecurityTxt extension follows [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html)
 Please see the [Change Log](CHANGELOG.md) for more information on version history.

 > [!NOTE]